magdalenapietruszewska/treasure-hunter-game/README.md

 # Treasure hunter Game:

 ## About Project
 Web browser game.
-I use Redux first time!
+I use Redux for the first time!

 ### Game rules:
 - The board is of size 5x5